Under Our Own Tuscan Sun

 Breakfast at the Hotel degli Orafi

 After a restful night in the hotel, I went to the hotel’s breakfast room.
 I mean, just look at this place.
 I know I posted this photo last week, but I wanted to elaborate on its history a bit further.
 So, the story goes that the architect who designed the famous double shell dome of the Cathedral of Santa Maria del Fiore, known colloquially to us all as the Duomo, was Filippo Brunelleschi.
-The hotel was formerly his house when he lived in Florence in the early 1400s.
-I’m not sure if this is where he also ate his breakfast, and I’m pretty sure he never had a cappuccino and a cornetto in here, but I know he walked these rooms.
-Because I am forever curious, I just looked up what he did probably eat for breakfast, and to my satisfaction I have discovered that it was probably bread, soaked in wine.
+My hotel was formerly his house and was built when he lived in Florence in the early 1400s.
+I’m not sure if this room was where he also ate his breakfast, and I’m pretty sure he never had a cappuccino and a cornetto in here, but I am confident that he walked these rooms.
+And because I am forever curious, I just looked up what he probably did eat for breakfast, and to my satisfaction I have discovered that it was most likely bread, soaked in wine.
 Breakfast of champions or of Italian architects, apparently.

 My crew, Mark, Marie, Eric, and Patricia, had tickets to actually walk between those double domes that morning.
 I have seen the YouTube videos of what that looks like and it is amazing.
-In order to take weight off of such a wide expanse of space that the dome had to traverse, Brunelleschi, designed an outer shell and an inner shell, which was constructed of bricks.
+In order to take weight off of such a wide expanse of space that the dome had to traverse, Brunelleschi, designed a lighter outer shell and then an inner shell, which was constructed of bricks.
 There is a staircase leading to the dome and then stairs in between the two shells rising to the top of the dome where there is a viewing terrace.
-They couldn’t wait to see it, but having heard the word ‘stairs’ too many times in one sentence, I opted to go out photographing and to meet up with them afterwards.
+My friends couldn’t wait to see it, but having heard the word ‘stairs’ too many times in one sentence, I opted to go out photographing and decided to meet up with them afterwards.

 The Duomo of Firenze

-Old Florence, like many medieval European cities and villages, was built for human beings, horses, and carts.
+Old Florence, like many medieval European cities and villages, was built at a scale for human beings, horses, and carts.
 The ‘roads’ are little more than alleyways, with high walled living structures that rise three or four floors.
 They also have the added benefit of creating shade in the hot summers since the buildings are so close together, and this creates a photographer’s playground of shadow, chiaroscuro, and pops of color.
 Slivers of light illuminate pieces of wall or ground like a stage spotlight as they slice down a street.
-Human beings on their way to live their lives are cast in silhouette.
-I was mesmerized and really couldn’t get enough of it, and I meandered aimlessly.
+Human beings living their lives, on their way to appointments, or merely running errands, are cast in silhouette.
+I was mesmerized and really couldn’t get enough of it, so I meandered aimlessly.
 In hind sight, I see that I kind of made the same image over and over, but that’s how it goes when you’re a photographer and you start pulling on a visual thread.

 The Uffizi.
 Just wow.
 We saw Caravaggio’s Medusa Shield and his Bacchus.
 Botticelli’s Birth of Venus and Primavera (The Spring), Giotti, Michelangelo, Donatello, the famous double portrait of the Duke and Duchess of Urbino by Piero della Francesca, the sculpture hallway on the third floor, and the views of the city from the arcade windows.
 I was taken by this painting by the German artist, Albrecht Dürer, made in 1504.
 If you know anything about Dürer, well two things about him, it was he was insanely gifted for the times (Just look at that detail, dimension, and color) and the other was he knew it and had a serious Jesus complex because of it (That’s basically him in the painting playing the role).
 He also had Hollywood hair.